Robot-Zhang/FedTED/README.md

 ![latent-class](.\docs\latent-class.gif)

 <!-- TODO: add paper link and author link after pub -->

 ## Declaration

-This paper is currently under blind review, and we have ensured that **all contents** in the project **that may reveal the authors' information are removed**.
+This is a paper being reviewed, and questions and reuse are welcome, but please indicate the quotation after we publish it.

 ## 1. Requirements